FileCloud on AWS - User Deployment Guide

 In Windows WWWROOT is typically c:\xampp\htdocs and in Linux it is /var/www/html

-Once you configured the FileCloud storage, Please follow the site setup instructions to set up the FileCloud site according to your requirements
+Once you have configured FileCloud storage, follow the site setup instructions to set up the FileCloud site according to your requirements

 Operational Guidance